Skip to content

 Protocol Overview

 Mitochondrial dysfunction is a primary driver of fatigue, cognitive decline, and accelerated ageing.
-This protocol addresses it comprehensively across four complementary mechanisms:
+This protocol addresses it comprehensively across six complementary mechanisms, organised into two tiers.

 Layer 1 — SS-31: Repairs the inner mitochondrial membrane by binding cardiolipin, restoring cristae structure, and recovering electron transport chain efficiency.
 You cannot build on a broken foundation.